This article is part of a larger series on Accounting Software.

 More than 50% of the US revenue ($66 billion) was generated by the four largest accounting firms.

-13. The average time it takes for an employee to become a partner in a Big Four, national, and regional accounting firm is 10 to 15 years.
+13. 10 to 15 years: Average time it takes for an employee to become a partner in accounting firms of all types

 Smaller firms can often provide a quicker path to becoming a partner.